Understanding Fairness in Software Engineering: Insights from Stack Exchange: Background and Related Work

 In the early years of justice literature, various fairness dimensions have been discovered.
-Initially, justice scholars concentrated on the fairness of decision outcomes, known as distributive fairness \cite{ADAMS1965267,Deutsch1975,LEVENTHAL197691}. \textbf{Distributive fairness} is promoted when outcomes are aligned with implicit allocation rules such as equity or equality \cite{ADAMS1965267,Deutsch1975,LEVENTHAL197691}.
-Not long after that, multiple studies focused on the fairness of the procedures that lead to decision outcomes, namely procedural fairness \cite{Leventhal1980,thibaut_walker_1975, leventhal_karuza_1980}. \textbf{Procedural fairness} is promoted through participation in decision-making or influence over the outcome \cite{thibaut_walker_1975}, as well as adherence to fair process standards such as consistency, lack of bias, correctability, representation, accuracy, and ethicality \cite{Leventhal1980, leventhal_karuza_1980}.
+Initially, justice scholars concentrated on the fairness of decision outcomes, known as \textbf{distributive fairness} \cite{ADAMS1965267,Deutsch1975,LEVENTHAL197691}.
+It is promoted when outcomes are aligned with implicit allocation rules such as equity or equality \cite{ADAMS1965267,Deutsch1975,LEVENTHAL197691}.
+Not long after that, multiple studies focused on the fairness of the procedures that lead to decision outcomes, namely \textbf{procedural fairness} \cite{Leventhal1980,thibaut_walker_1975, leventhal_karuza_1980}.
+It is promoted through participation in decision-making or influence over the outcome \cite{thibaut_walker_1975}, as well as adherence to fair process standards such as consistency, lack of bias, correctability, representation, accuracy, and ethicality \cite{Leventhal1980, leventhal_karuza_1980}.
 In 1993, Greenberg \cite{Greenberg1993} proposed the components of distributive fairness that involve respect and sensitivity may best be understood as \textbf{interpersonal fairness} since they influence reactions to decision outcomes.
 The author further recommended that the part of procedural fairness that involves providing clear and accurate explanations to those affected by a decision may best be considered as \textbf{informational fairness} because explanations frequently give the information required to evaluate the structures of the procedure.

-In 2001, Colquitt \cite{Colquitt2001} developed a list of questions to describe the fairness dimension that can be used to assess the fairness of a situation in various contexts, including management \cite{Roberson2012}, psychology \cite{Lis2018}, public health \cite{Rodwell2013}, and law \cite{Clements2021}.
-We utilize the fairness measure as listed in Table \ref{tab:dimensions} to identify the fairness dimensions that are discussed in the fairness posts.
+In 2001, Colquitt \cite{Colquitt2001} developed a list of questions (see Table \ref{tab:dimensions}) to describe the fairness dimension that can be used to assess the fairness of a situation in various contexts, including management \cite{Roberson2012} and psychology \cite{Lis2018}.